-RECOMMENDED OPERATING CONDITIONS
+OPERATING CONDITIONS

-At Device Power-Up
+At Device Power-Up and Power-Down

-AC timing illustrated in Figure A is recommended for the supply voltages and the control signals at device power-up.
-If the timing in the figure is ignored, the device may not operate correctly.
+AC timing illustrated in Figure 27 and Figure 28 are for the supply voltages and the control signals at device powerup and power-down.
+If the timing in the figures is ignored, the device will not operate correctly.